Beihai Tunnel (Dongyin)

 The Beihai Tunnel (北海坑道 (Běihǎi Kēngdào)) is a tunnel in Dongyin Township, Lienchiang County, Taiwan.

 History

-The construction of the tunnel started in 1968 by the armed forces and completed in 1970.
-It was constructed by hands and dynamites.
-In February 2001, the tunnel was handed over from the military to Matsu National Scenic Area Administration in was then later renovated by the administration.
-It was then opened to the public in August 2001.
+The armed forces started the construction of the tunnel in 1968 and completed it in 1970.
+It was constructed by hand and dynamite.
+In February 2001, the tunnel was handed over to Matsu National Scenic Area Administration which then renovated it.
+The tunnel was opened to the public in August 2001.

 Architecture

 The tunnel spans over 193 meters long, 10 meters wide and 12 meters high.
-At the end of the tunnel, there are status of eight workers who perished during the construction.
+At the end of the tunnel, there are statues of eight workers who perished during the construction.